schiru/MiniDex/README.md

 ## Possible Improvements
 - Add backend server that pre-fetches, caches and bundles data into one request to improve performance
 - SEO
-- Split UI into smaller components
+- Split UI into vue smaller components
-- NPM dependency audit (`npm audit`) showed that 9 moderate severity vulnerabilities that need to be fixed
+- NPM dependency audit (`npm audit`) showed that dependencies contained 9 moderate severity vulnerabilities

 ## Project setup
 Make sure Node.js and npm is installed (comes bundled) (tested with nodejs v14.17.3 and npm v6.14.13).